Document Type : Original article

 Authors

-1 Department of Sports Biomechanics and Injury, Faculty of Physical Education and Sport Sciences, Kharazmi University, Tehran, Iran
+Department of Sports Biomechanics and Injuries, Faculty of Physical Education and Sports Sciences, Kharazmi University, Tehran, Iran.

-2 Full Professor of Sport Biomechanics, Department of Sport Biomechanics and Sport Injuries, Faculty of Physical Education and Sport Science, Kharazmi University, Tehran, Iran.
-Full Professor of Sport Biomechanics, Research Institute
+Department of Sports Biomechanics and Injuries, Faculty of Physical Education and Sports Sciences, Kharazmi University, Tehran, Iran. & Department of Sports Biomechanics and Rehabilitation, Kinesiology Research Center, Kharazmi University, Tehran, Iran.

 Abstract

-Introduction and Objective: Considering the claimed impact of regular physical exercise on heart performance, this study aimed to investigate the effect of an aerobic exercise program on selected hematologic, hemodynamic, and biomechanical variables related to the heart muscle performance in middle-aged men with heart conditions.
+Background and Aims Considering the impact of regular exercise on heart performance, this study aimed to investigate the effect of an aerobic exercise program on selected hematologic, hemodynamic, and biomechanical variables in middle-aged men with heart conditions.

-Results: The results showed a significant increase in hematologic variables (white blood cells, erythrocyte sedimentation rate ، hematocrit, and lipoproteins), hemodynamic variables (stroke volume, resting heart rate, and diastolic blood pressure), and biomechanical variables of heart function (ejection fraction, dimensions, and volume of heart chambers) following the rehabilitation program (aerobic exercise).
+Results The results showed a significant improvement in hematologic variables (white blood cell count, erythrocyte sedimentation rate, hematocrit, and lipoproteins), hemodynamic variables (stroke volume, resting heart rate, and diastolic blood pressure), and biomechanical variables (ejection fraction, and size and volume of heart cavities) after aerobic exercises.

 Keywords